RickMoynihan/leiningen/README.md

 ## Hacking

+To hack or run a bleeding edge version of Leiningen from one of the git branches, you'll need to bootstrap from a stable release.
+To do this first checkout an appropriate Leiningen release:

+    $ git clone git://github.com/technomancy/leiningen.git

-You'll need to bootstrap using a stable release before you can hack on Leiningen.
-Grab the stable bin script (linked under "Installation" above), put it on your $PATH as "lein-stable", and do "lein-stable self-install".
-Then run "lein-stable deps" in your checkout.
+Then grab the stable bin script (linked under "Installation" above), put it on your $PATH as "lein-stable", and do "lein-stable self-install".
+Then run "lein-stable deps" from inside your checkout.
 When that finishes, symlink bin/lein from your checkout to your path.
 This will make "lein" run from your checkout while "lein-stable" uses the jar self-installed in ~/.m2.

 The [mailing list](http://groups.google.com/group/clojure) and the leiningen or clojure channels on Freenode are the best places to